-Children's experiences before they enter school matter.
-Research shows that children who experience quality care and education are better prepared for school and throughout their lves.
-The Early Learning Guidelines (ELG) serve as a shared vision for young children.
+Children’s experiences before they enter school matter.
+Research shows that children who experience quality care and education are better prepared for school and throughout their lives.
+The South Dakota Early Learning Guidelines (SD ELG) serve as a shared vision for young children.
 This document describes developmentally appropriate goals for children’s development and learning at each age level: infant, toddler, and preschooler.
-These goals apply to all children regardless of what language they speak, what strengths or disabilities they may have, or their specific unique family circumstances.
+These goals apply to all children regardless of what language they speak, what strengths or abilities they may have, or their specific unique family circumstances.
 Strategies to enrich the environment, support development and learning, and adaptations provide a variety of ideas to consider.

-The Early Learning Guidelines can also be used as a resource for parents and other family members.
-Parents can use the Goals and Developmental Indicators to identify appropriate goals for their child to support learning and developing skills to support future success in school.
+The SD ELG can also be used as a resource for parents and other family members.
+Parents can use the Goals and Developmental Indicators to identify appropriate goals for their child to support learning and skill development for future success in school.

-In addition, the Early Learning Guidelines are intended to be a guide for teaching.
-They are not a curriculum or checklist that is used to assess children’s development and learning or be a barrier to keep children from entering kindergarten.
-They are a resource used to define skills and abilities that support learning experiences provided.
+In addition, the SD ELG is intended to be just that, a “guide” for educators working with young children.
+They are not a curriculum or checklist used to assess children’s development and learning or be a barrier to keep children from entering kindergarten.
+They are a resource used to define skills and abilities that support the learning experiences provided.
 Efforts should be made so all children have opportunities for play-based experiences that provide a foundation for kindergarten along with the K-12 system accommodating each child’s transition based upon their unique strengths and challenges upon entering school.

-Finally, The Early Learning Guidelines is a useful document for individuals who do not work directly with children, but who support teachers and caregivers in their work.
-It is important to take stock to see if a program’s learning environment, teaching materials, learning activities, and interactions are supporting children’s development in the areas described in this document.
-Administrators can use ELG as a guide to evaluate the types of learning experiences provided in their program.
-They can also be a resource to identify areas where teachers and caregivers need to improve their practices and as a basis for professional development.
-Training and technical assistance providers should evaluate the support they provide teachers and caregivers to ensure that professional development is consistent with what is presented within the ELG.
-Furthermore, the ELG can be used as a textbook in higher education courses and a training manual for in-service professional development.
-In summary, The ELG are designed to be a resource for teachers, caregivers, parents, child care and school administrators, and professional development providers as they work together to support the learning and development of South Dakota’s youngest children.
+Finally, the SD Early Learning Guidelines is a useful document for individuals who do not work directly with children, but who support teachers and caregivers in their work.
+It is important to take stock to see if the learning environment, teaching materials, experiences, activities, and interactions are supporting children’s development in the areas described in this document.
+Administrators can use the ELG as a guide to evaluate the types of learning experiences provided in their program.
+They can also be a resource to identify areas where educators may need to improve their practices and as a basis for professional development.
+Training and technical assistance providers should evaluate the support they provide teachers and caregivers to ensure that professional development is consistent with what is presented within the guidelines.
+Furthermore, the guidelines can be used as a textbook in higher education courses and a training manual for in-service professional development.
+In summary, the guidelines are designed to be a resource for teachers, caregivers, parents, childcare and school administrators, and professional development providers as they work together to support the learning and development of South Dakota’s youngest children.